 You don’t have a naturally occurring moist area?
 Consider planting Lobelia cardinalis en masse near a water feature or birdbath.
 And remember to push back the leaf litter so the rosettes don’t rot over winter.

 Host plant info: Lobelia is the host plant to four native Lepidoptera species and its nectar also supports bees and other insects.

 Scarlet beebalm (Monarda didyma): Summer flowering beebalm, with its red pompom flowers, is lovely in a naturalized garden.
 It reaches between two to four feet tall, but like most native species, it can get taller.
 Scarlet beebalm grows best in full to part sun and it likes some moisture, preferring rich, acidic soil (pH<6.8).
-Beebalm, it is commonly noted, is susceptible to powdery mildew in hot, humid climes.
+Beebalm, it is commonly noted, is susceptible to powdery mildew in hot, humid climes but it doesn’t seem to hurt the plant.
 Because it’s in the mint family, Lamiaceae, expect it to spread quickly by shallow-rooted rhizomes; it also spreads by reseeding.
 Beebalm is easy to control — simply divide and share.
 Its foliage, like all Lamiaceae, is not preferred by deer or other mammals.

 Host plant info: Monarda is the host plant to seven Lepidoptera caterpillars.